Advanced Astronomy

 Part 3: Learning from Other Worlds

-Instead, students are encouraged to continue with the Supercharged e-Science astronomy program that can be accessed here.
+First, if this course felt too deep and fast, students are encouraged to continue with the regular astronomy program that can be accessed here.
 It covers astronomy at a somewhat slower pace, yet still includes essential topics and lots of hands-on activities.

-For families who would like to continue exploring astronomy beyond at an advanced level, I encourage you to look into Boyce Astro https://boyce-astro.org, a well-established nonprofit organization that offers authentic research opportunities, mentoring, and observational astronomy programs for motivated students.
+If the course felt comfortable, and you were able to complete all lessons and assignments, I encourage you to look into Boyce Astro https://boyce-astro.org, a well-established nonprofit organization that offers authentic research opportunities, mentoring, and observational astronomy programs for motivated students.
 Many of their student research and mentoring opportunities are offered at no cost or very low cost, depending on the program.
 Their offerings align well with what we have done so far and provide a meaningful next step for students who are ready to pursue astronomy more independently.

 Capstone Projects